callstack/react-native-builder-bob/README.md

-# react-native-builder-bob
+# Bob

 [![create-react-native-library][create-react-native-library-version-badge]][package]
 [![react-native-builder-bob][react-native-builder-bob-version-badge]][package]
 [![Build Status][build-badge]][build]
 [![MIT License][license-badge]][license]

-👷‍♂️ Simple CLI to scaffold and build React Native libraries for different targets.
+👷‍♂️ Simple set of CLIs to scaffold and build React Native libraries for different targets.

-## Features

-### Scaffold new projects
+## Scaffold React Native libraries

-If you want to create your own React Native module, scaffolding the project can be a daunting task.
-Bob can scaffold a new project for you with the following things:
+If you want to create your own React Native module, scaffolding the project can be a daunting task. `create-react-native-library` can scaffold a new project for you with the following things:

 - Simple example modules for Android and iOS which you can build upon
 - [Kotlin](https://kotlinlang.org/) configured for building the module on Android